wlh18/html-css-1/README.md

 ### Making an HTML File
-We can create an HTML file by ending the name of the file with a `.html` extension.
+We can create an HTML file by ending the name of the file with an `.html` extension.
 This will tell our browser and code editors to read the file as HTML.

 >Note: `index.html` is the standard name for a root HTML file since the browser looks for files called `index` by default.